KacperOldz/javaExercices/README.md

           @Embedded
           Address address;
       ```
-6. @OneToOne(mappedBy="NameOfMappingTable")
+6. @OneToOne(mappedBy="NameOfMappingTable", cascade = CascadeType.ALL)
    - Is used to define a one-to-one relationship between two entities.
 The mappedBy attribute indicates the field name in the owning entity that owns the relationship.
+Cascading refers to the propagation of certain operations from a parent entity to its associated child entities.
    - ```java
      @Entity
       public class Customer {